PrashantMohta/ModdingDocs/Hooks/ilhooks.md

 These variants apply to other instructions as well.
 By default, `TryGotoNext` and `GotoNext` place the cursor before the matched instructions, so the cursor would be at IL_0057 as shown below.
-You can change this by setting the first argument to `MoveType.After` if needed, but usually it will be possible and more convenient to
+You can change this by setting the first argument to `MoveType.After` if needed, but in many cases it will be possible and more convenient to simply match a different set of instructions.

 ```text
 // <>2__current = new WaitForSeconds(0.7f);